neomaxzero/blog/src/posts/008-mjs-modularity-principles-2.md

 > When we follow a consistent API our consumers are going to start indentifying the patterns and It will get easier with time to start using the system.

-On a counterpart, if every API is different on all aspects, every time you need to use an API you'll need to rely on documentation and therefore spend extra time to understand its new ways.
-This can be time consuming not only at the time of using but also when creating a new API because it means you'll have to decide everything once again.
+As a counterpart, if every API is completely different, every time you need to use an API you'll need to rely on documentation and therefore spend extra time to understand its new ways.
+This can be time consuming not only at the time of using it but also when creating a new API because it means you'll have to decide everything once again.

-When our system grows on complexity, we'll create layers that will serve certain purpose for our application, is ideal to implement all the modules uniformly so is really easy to differentiate when an API is part of that layer since it follow the same API shape than the rest of the parts of that same layer.
+When our system grows on complexity, we'll create layers that will serve certain purpose for our application, is ideal to implement all the modules uniformly so its really easy to differentiate when an API is part of that layer because it follows the same API shape than the rest of the parts of that same layer.

+## Resiliency

+When things are not used in the way we expect, issues start arising.
+Depending how much we have invested on preventing those off the box scenarios we are going to be able to deliver a better quality module.

 <h4 align="center" styles="text-weight: bold">
   Stay alert, stay moving